PanVidla/car-database-v2/README.md

 * CHANGE: Remove the "non-electric" fuel types from selection when creating an electric engine and vice versa.
 * CHANGE: Make everything possible in detail views clickable.
 * CHANGE: Remove unnecessary decimal points where not needed.
+* CHANGE: Break up the detail view of Company with headings so it feels less cluttered.
 * FIX: The GameSeries of a game cannot seem to be changed additionally.
 * FIX: Add formatting, proper strings and coloring to the Instance and game-specific overviews.

+### Crazy Taxi
+* FIX: The formatting and buttons in the Crazy Taxi overview are broken.

 ### Need for Speed III: Hot Pursuit
 * ADD: The ability to add, edit, delete and view NFS3 instances.